domeger/Splunk/README.md

 # Code42 App for Splunk

-This Splunk App connects to a Code42 server for importing and syncing event data between Code42 and Splunk.
+The Code42 App for Splunk connects to a Code42 server for importing and syncing event data between Code42 and Splunk.

 ## Getting Started

-You must have an installed and configured Code42 server to complete the Code42 app for Splunk setup process.
+You must have an installed and configured Code42 server to complete the Code42 App for Splunk setup process.
 Splunk guides you through the setup process, but you may also read the Code42 App for Splunk installation article at the [Code42 Support site][support].

 ### Install Prerequisites

-The Python scripts embedded in this app have several dependencies that need to be installed for events to import successfully.
+The Python scripts embedded in this app have several dependencies that need to be installed for the app to import events successfully.

 1. Check your Splunk server's system Python path.
     - For stability, you should ensure that `python3` is installed on your system&mdash;this will be used automatically by the Code42 app for Splunk.
     The embedded Python included with Splunk does not support all the requirements of this app.
-    - System `python` will be used if `python3` is not found in your `$PATH`, but if Python is not located at `/usr/bin/python` you will need to update the contents of `bin/_base.py` with the correct path.
+    - We search for `python3` in your `$PATH` variable, followed by several common locations to find the full path to Python 3 (including Windows Python).
+If you have a non-standard installation (such as `python3.4` or `python-3`), you will need to update `bin/_base.py#L46` with the correct path.
 1. Install Python dependencies using [pip][pip] (see below).

 ```
-$ sudo pip3 install requests
+$ sudo python3 -m pip install requests
-$ sudo pip3 install python-dateutil
+$ sudo python3 -m pip install python-dateutil
 ```

 These dependencies are required regardless of your Python version.
 You can opt